Sebastian Municipal Airport: Operations

 Since its acquisition in 1959, Sebastian Municipal Airport (now 620 acres) has been maintained and operated by the City of Sebastian.
 Since the transfer of ownership from the U.S. Government, Sebastian Municipal Airport has undergone numerous facility changes and improvements.
 The noted championship Sebastian Municipal Golf Course was built in 1981 on a 155-acre plot of land occupying a large portion of the airport property and local area flight training greatly increased operations at the airport in the mid- to late 1980s.

 Currently, a fixed-base operator (FBO) occupies the west side of the airfield, and frequent skydiving activity accounts for a large portion of operations at the airport.
 The addition of a number of commercial and private general aviation hangars and related aprons were developed along the west quadrant of the field.
 No identifiable existing structures remain from the airport's days as a naval installation.

+Founded in 1994, Skydive Sebastian currently operates a Cessna Caravan and a Twin Otter loaned from Skydive Chicago.
+It conducts tandem and accelerated freefall training.
+Facilities include two hangars for manifest and packing, a campground, and a bar/restaurant.
+The airport was home to the 2018 USPA National Parachuting Championship.